AnneKammenhed/togetherinlund/README.md

 The site targets people who don't usually get involved in social activities, the site aims to be a fun way to enroll in an activity.

+It also has to be accessible, since many users are older or might have a disability.

 <img src="assets/images/togetherinlund different screens.JPG" alt="the site together in lund o different screen sizes">

 _______________________